What is Data Science?

 Automotive companies like Tesla, Volkswagen, and Ford are also introducing predictive analysis in a new wave of autonomous vehicles.
 The vehicles use thousands of sensors and tiny cameras to transmit information in real-time.

-Using machine learning, data science, and statistical intelligence, self-driving vehicles can adapt to speed limits, prevent risky lane shifts, and even carry passengers on the fastest lane.
+Using machine learning, data science, and statistical intelligence, self-driving vehicles can adapt to speed limits, prevent risky lane shifts, and even carry passengers in the fastest lane.

 Data Science and Business Intelligence

-Business Intelligence (BI) essentially analyzes past data to find perspective and hindsight for explaining various business patterns.
-Here, BI allows us to take data from internal and external sources, plan and run queries on it, and build dashboards to address questions such as quarterly sales analysis or market issues.
-BI will be able to determine the effects of such incidents in the immediate future.
+Business Intelligence (BI) essentially analyzes historical data to find perspective and insight for explaining various business patterns.
+Here, BI allows us to take data from internal and external sources, plan and run queries on it, and build dashboards to interpret past data such as quarterly sales analysis or market share.
+BI is used to understand the historical performance of a business.

-On the other hand, data science is a more forward-looking approach that focuses on evaluating historical or present data and forecasting possible results to make educated decisions.
+In comparison, data science is a more forward-looking approach that focuses on evaluating historical or present data to make future predictions on outcomes and behaviors.
 It asks broad questions on “how” and “what” incidents arise.

 While BI is designed to manage stable and highly organized data, data science can manage high-volume, high-speed, and multi-structured, dynamic data from multiple data sources.